Dives and Lazarus (ballad): Modern uses

 The tune is used in numerous other non-traditional musical works in various regions:

 The tune was famously used in the Irish song "Star of the County Down", probably written in the early twentieth century, with its melody taken from a version of the Irish folk song "My Love Nell".
 It was also used for the song "Crooked Jack" written by Dominic Behan, the American song "The Fighting 69th", and the song "The Year Turns Round Again" featured in War Horse, with words by John Tams.
 Loreena McKennitt set The Seven Joys of Mary to the tune on her album A Midwinter Night's Dream.

 The tune has been used various times for different hymns, including the Quaker hymn "When Jesus Walked Upon This Earth" in the Quaker songbook Worship in Song: A Friends Hymnal, the Lutheran hymn "Come, Join the Dance of Trinity", and the Church of Jesus Christ of Latter-Day Saints hymn "If You Could Hie to Kolob" (hymn number 284) written by the early member of The Church of Jesus Christ of Latter-Day Saints, W. W. Phelps.
+The tune was also used for the song "My God, I Love You", by Christian pop group, Glad in their 1996 album The A Cappella Project III.